Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 ---

+Firstly lets start our target machine and give it a few minutes to start all relevant services.
+We can also either the start the AttackBox or as in my case connect our own machine to the TryHackMe VPN.

+---

 ## 🛠️ TASK 1: Capture Flag1 at /etc/flag1
 Navigate to the first task at ```http://MACHINE_IP/challenges/chall1.php``` Once the page loads, we are greeted with an important message to aid us in capturing the flag.
 The page reads "The Input form is broken!
 You need to send **'POST'** request with **'file'** parameter!
 This message gives us a great starting point as we know we need to send a POST request.
 This can be done in a couple of different manners such as BurpSuite or Curl.